 The neighborhood park, The Lawn at First Light, is as intimate as it sounds, and is a quiet refuge where you can sit around with a glass of wine.
 Take in the amazing views.
 Or have small gatherings in the three-season pavilion.

 Peregrine is a little more set apart, in location and exclusivity.
 Situated adjacent to Reuter-Hess Reservoir, the neighborhood is close to both nature and open space.
 Which means you’ll have more than a beautiful home—you’ll have breathtaking surroundings.

 So much to do.
 So many ways to enjoy The Canyons.
 Enjoy coffee with neighbors at The Exchange.
 Take in an outdoor concert.
 Relax by the resort-style pool.
-Or stop by to say hello to our visiting equine friends.
+Or enjoy the fresh air and fire pit on the outdoor patio.
 All of these wonderful ways to spend the day will be at Canyon Village, where our community will come to vibrant, wonderful life.

 Our trail system is truly what you make of it.
 Bike or run longer distances on our single-track trail, or enjoy a scenic walk on one of the shorter trails—each named after the tributary nearby.
 With 15 miles of paved and soft-surface paths to enjoy, you can have a new adventure every day.